jamesraymusic/jamesraymusic.github.io/lyrics/do-the-monkey.md

 [Monkey sounds]

-Walks [...]
+Once there was a mighty hunter
-Way down in [...] land
+Way down in Monkey land
-A monkey head in a tree top
+A monkey head in a treetop
 And jump down on his man
-The heart jump like a goose
+The hunter jump like a goose
-But it couldn't check in blues
+But he couldn't shake him loose
 And that's how the monkey began

 Monkey, do the monkey